-The number of community-based organizations, cooperatives, and small businesses assisted numbered more than 1,000 through the co-sponsorship of the Hawaii Small Business Fair at University of Hawaii's Leeward Community College, Council for Native Hawaiian Advancement's 16th Annual Convention - Business Resource Fair, and other outreach initiatives on all major islands to provide business information and training workshops.
+The number of community-based organizations, cooperatives, and small businesses assisted numbered more than 1,000 through the co-sponsorship of the Hawaii Small Business Fair at University of Hawaii's Leeward Community College, Council for Native Hawaiian Advancement's 17th Annual Convention - Business Resource Fair, and other outreach initiatives on all major islands to provide business information and training workshops.

 Attendees of the fairs and workshops are offered valuable information on a wide range of business topics that included, but not limited to: Copyrights, Patents & Trademarks, Financing Your Business, Professional Networking, and Tax Tips for Small Business, and much more.
-Members of the Hawaii Small Business Development Center, SCORE and other professionals are on hand to provide small business owners and entrepreneurs with free one-on-one business counseling.
-A wide-range of more than thirty Federal, State and private agencies, including financial institutions are also on hand to provide business resources and information.
+Members of the Hawaii Small Business Development Center, Patsy T. Mink Center for Business & Leadership and other professionals are on hand to provide small business owners and entrepreneurs with free one-on-one business counseling.
+A widerange of thirty-five (35) Federal, State and private agencies, including major Hawaii financial institutions are also on hand to provide business resources and information.